First Baptist Church of Fincastle, Virginia: Twentieth century

 As the black community began to disperse following World War II, six new churches from the Fincastle Baptist Church sprang up in Botetourt County, Virginia: Lapsley's Run Baptist Church, Springwood Baptist Church, Amsterdam Baptist Church, Gravel Hill Baptist Church, Hardy, Virginia, Midway Baptist Church and Lily of the Valley Baptist Church.

 In 1980 the church choir participated in a video cassette production of a history of African American music.

 In 2017, the grave of Private Pleasant Richardson was decorated by the Sons of Union Veterans of the Civil War in a Memorial Day observance.
 "He was a consistent member of the First Baptist Church of Fincastle, Virginia.
 He was a soldier par excellence and next to his religion prided in this fact.
 It was very appropriate that he answered his last bugle call on Memorial Day."
-Both he and his wives are interred in the First Baptist Church of Fincastle, Virginia's graveyard.